Gayle Olinekova

-Gayle Olinekova (birth name Olinek; March 3, 1953 – November 26, 2003) was a marathon runner and bodybuilder from Canada.
+Gayle Olinekova (birth name Olinek; March 3, 1953 – November 26, 2003) was a marathon runner and bodybuilder from Toronto Canada.

 Olinekova, whom Sports Illustrated nicknamed the "Greatest Legs To Ever Stride The Earth," challenged the perception of femininity and athleticism during a time period when Title IX, which prohibits discrimination based on gender in school athletics, was first going into effect.
 Olinekova encouraged fellow female athletes to embrace a muscular physique by publicly declaring that strength is beauty.

 Biography

 Early life

-She wouldn't take the bus to school.
-The Toronto native would race the bus on foot (even on the coldest of mornings) just for the chance to stay in her warm bed ten minutes longer.
-But she had no dreams of becoming a world-class runner... at least, not yet.
-In her early days, Gayle Olinek (only later changed back to Olinekova as it had been in Ukraine), dreamed of being a concert pianist.
+As a child, Gayle wouldn't take the bus to school.
+She would race the bus on foot (even on the coldest of mornings) just for the chance to stay in her warm bed ten minutes longer.
+At the time, she had no dreams of becoming a world-class runner.
+In her youth, Gayle Olinek (only later changed back to Olinekova as it had been in Ukraine), dreamed of being a concert pianist.
 Even at the age of five, she thrived on the rigorous discipline music required.

 Still, she delighted in being the fastest kid on the block—faster, even, than the older boys.
 She was 10 when a shoe salesman in a large store had her try on every knee boot he had in her size before finally giving up because none could get over her calves.
 Her family was embarrassed by her legs, suggesting she hide them as they wondered aloud which of their Ukrainian ancestors had provided the genes for such an embarrassment, but Olinekova promised, "Someday people will pay to see these legs."

 As a child, she was described as being a serious girl and a bit of a loner.
 She held a paper route to earn money for her music lessons until, around the age of fifteen, Olinekova decided to pour all that discipline into running.